DuarteSJ/NoteIST/REPORT.md

 ## 3. Conclusion

-## 3. Conclusion

-### Main Achievements
+#### Main Achievements

 Our implementation of NotIST successfully delivered a secure, local-first note-taking application that prioritizes both security and collaboration.
 The key achievements include:
-- Implementation of end-to-end encryption for notes using AES-CBC
+- Implementation of end-to-end encryption for notes using AES-CBC.
-- Development of a robust public key infrastructure for secure note sharing
+- Development of a robust public key infrastructure for secure note sharing.
-- Creation of a multi-layered security architecture combining local security (master key) with distributed security (note keys)
+- Creation of a multi-layered security architecture combining local security (master key) with distributed security (note keys and users' public/private keys).
-- Implementation of a secure version control system that maintains integrity across collaborative edits
+- Implementation of a secure version control system that maintains integrity across collaborative edits.

-### Requirements Analysis
+#### Requirements Analysis

 All specified requirements were successfully satisfied: